anjanikmaurya/akmauryaa/README.md

 - 👋 Hi, I’m Anjani Kumar Maurya, a postdoc at SLAC/Stanford University
-- 👀 I’m interested in SAXS/WAXS, Multiscale strucutre, Data Science, Matlab, python
+- 👀 I’m interested in X-Ray based mulitscale characterisation techniques in material science, Data Science, ML
-- 🌱 I’m currently learning various programming language to effectively work on the experimental datas
+- 🌱 I’m currently using various programming language to effectively work on the experimental datas
 - 💞️ I’m looking to collaborate on scientific data anlysis projects
 - 📫 How to reach me Email: akmaurya@stanford.edu